You must be registered for see images

 One misconception generally associated with Genjutsu is that ones chakra travells to ones target.
 This is false or, if true, was never proven or showed in the manga/anime.
 If this was the case, we would never see Doujutsu or Chakra Sensory users getting caught in Genjutsu as they "would see it coming".

 Another point that leads to many discussions is the fact that Clones may or may not be affected by Illusions.
-The truth is that they are in fact affected by illusions but since they don't have an organic, real body, they don't suffer pain or reflexive actions based on that illusion.
-They will experience it and see it and be affected by it in terms of their senses, but they don't take mental or otherwise physical damage nor do they experience suffering or torture, faint or otherwise fall asleep or become paralyzed as a result of the Illusion.
+The truth is that they are in fact affected by illusions and suffer pain or reflexive actions based on that illusion.
+They will experience it and see it and be affected by it in terms of their senses and take mental as well as physical damage and other effects from them as if they were real bodies.

 Now, this can be done in 3 basic ways: